-11 Clayton and co-authors (2023) show that conjoint experiments come at the cost of less consistency across repeated experiments compared to survey questions repeated across waves, resulting in increased measurement error.
+10 Clayton et al. (2023) show that conjoint experiments come at the cost of less consistency across repeated experiments compared to survey questions repeated across waves, resulting in increased measurement error.
 However, it is unclear if this reflects measurement error or results from respondents' actual uncertainty about their preferences.
 In any case, our experimental results are largely consistent across 22 country samples for the survey experiment as well as across the 22 additional validation surveys, making it unlikely that they are systematically biased by measurement error.